John Haviland: Personal life

-John von Sonntag de Havilland (1826–1886).

-Edward Haviland, also a prison architect, was born to John as well.
+John & Mary Haviland had two sons: John von Sonntag de Havilland (1826–1886), who became an English Army officer and taught at the College of Arms in London; and Edward Haviland (1823-1872), who became an architect, like his father, and designed prisons in the United States.

 Death and interment

-Haviland died in Philadelphia on March 28, 1852, and was buried in the family vault at St. Andrews Church in Philadelphia (now the Greek Orthodox Cathedral of St. George).
-That vault had been designed by Haviland himself.
+Haviland died in Philadelphia on March 28, 1852, and was buried in the family vault at St. Andrew's Episcopal Church in Philadelphia (now the Greek Orthodox Cathedral of St. George).
+Haviland had designed the vault himself.